junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 When they leave Central Park, it's still not dark yet.

-They sit back into the parked car.
-Dean leans back at the driver seat, resting his eyes, with a smile hanging on his lips.
+They sit back in the parked car.
+Dean leans back in the driver seat, resting his eyes, with a smile hanging on his lips.
 "It's the best day in my life," he announces.

 Cas watches him closely, "You're happy."